Marina Naprushkina: Reactions in Minsk

 Naprushkina's art is considered controversial in Belarus.
 Displaying it there has been forbidden since 2012 or earlier.
-However, she has found ways to exhibit in the country of her birth in privately operated gallery spaces, although works exhibited are chosen selectively in order to try and avoid attracting major conflicts with officialdom.
+However, she has found ways to exhibit in the country of her birth in privately operated gallery spaces, although works exhibited are chosen selectively in order to try to avoid attracting major conflicts with officialdom.

 It was only under tightly restricted conditions that arrangements were made for Naprushkina's video-film "Wohlstand für alle" to be shown in Minsk in the Ў-gallery as part of the "West of East" exhibition which was one of several displays organised by the Goethe Institute as part of a series called "Europe (to the power of) n".
 In the end the Goethe Institute's office in Minsk withdrew their support before the exhibition opened, and several visitors threatens to report the critical production as a breach of public order.

 Refugee support

 In August 2013, after visiting a refugee hostel in Berlin-Moabit, Naprushkina founded the Moabit New Neighbourhoods initiative ("Initiative Neue Nachbarschaft Moabit").
 The support organisation offers language tuition, childcare and sports courses for refugees.

 The company "Gierso Boardinghaus" worked with the initiative until a falling out at the end of 2013 after the organisers went public with allegations of major abuses at the property.
 Early in 2015 Naprushkina filed a complaint against Gierso, alleging that services had not been provided as stated and invoiced to the city authorities, citing among other things allegedly fictitious personnel costs.
 Her complaint was also filed against Franz Allert, president of the regional Office for Health and Social Affairs ("Lageso"), alleging that he had failed in his duty properly to regulate the matter.
 Media interest may have been stirred because the 27 year old boss of "Gierso Boardinghaus" was reported to be Franz Allert's godson.
 Naprushkina was not alone in giving vent in public to criticism of Franz Allert, who resigned his office at the end of 2015.